Politician: Challenges

 In this century of advanced communications, politicians face challenges and difficulties while communicating with people through various social media platforms.
 The implicit importance of social media for politics stems from the virtual space these platforms have created for expressing ideas and spreading mutual messages without restrictions.
 Misinformation, rumors, and discrimination complicate their political behavior and communication with people.

 Face-to-face contact with constituents is important to elected politicians.
-Face-to-face meetings force politicians to be directly aware of the issues that matter most to their constituents and to have a ready response for them.
-They pay attention to tome of voice, looking for unspoken priorities, hopes and anxieties.
-Politicians with good memories will ask whether such and such a problem is resolved satisfactorily, or how the children are doing.
-Some politicians have the knack to remember thousands of names and faces.
-Presidents George W. Bush and Bill Clinton were renowned for their memories.
+Face-to-face meetings force politicians to be directly address the issues that matter most to their constituents.
+They pay attention to tone of voice, looking for unspoken priorities, hopes and anxieties.
+Politicians with good memories will often ask whether a given problem is resolved satisfactorily, or about a person's family.
+Some politicians can remember thousands of names and faces.
+Presidents George W. Bush and Bill Clinton were known for their memories.

 Political polarization created by the media plays a role in influencing politicians' behavior and communications, which reinforces negative campaigns.
 They also play a role in legislative gridlock and negatively impact public perception, which negatively impacts politicians' interests.

 Additionally, research highlighted that politicians, especially populist politicians, may create a challenge for themselves by increasingly accusing the media of spreading misinformation or "fake news."
 Such accusations can undermine the credibility of media platforms, even though trust in the accused politicians remains largely unaffected.
 They will therefore have a negative impact on the credibility of media platforms, and this distrust may extend to the media institutions as a whole that politicians use to communicate with people.